-There are two professional staff members, area coordinators (AC), that oversee the student staff on campus; they live in McMillan and Fenenga Hall.
+The Residential Life department employs twenty student staff members.
 Each residence hall has trained student staff: one head resident assistant (HRA) and a team of resident assistants (RAs) who live in the halls and work to organize programming, serve as resources, and provide guidance to residents.

 Need accommodations for disabilities?
 Learn more here.

 Click to complete the Housing & Meal Plan Agreement.

 - Group Living Single Room: $5,939***

 *Group living double spaces include the MELLC apartments and the townhouses.

 **Single rooms are available only in Memorial Hall and Mead Hall.
 Spaces are limited.

 ***Group living single spaces include the MELLC apartments and Gaia’s Cradle.

 See more residence hall photos on our campus map.

 The McLean Environmental Living and Learning Community (MELLC) has been lauded nation-wide for its environmental design.
 Featuring sustainable architecture, a 120’ wind turbine, photovoltaic arrays, and a greenhouse, this co-educational residence hall is a campus favorite.
 It also overlooks the Mino Aki garden.
 The MELLC boasts a wide variety of room styles, including conventional double rooms, suites with a shared bath, and apartments, and is home to approximately 110 students yearly, many of whom are returning students.
 The residence hall provides ample social space with four kitchens, four lounges, and five study/meeting rooms.
 Approximate room dimensions: 11.5 feet by 16.5 feet.